xchem/fragalysis-backend/README.md

 # Fragalysis backend
 Django server for Fragalysis with DRF API and loaders for data.
 Has components to serve React web-app.

->   See additional documentation relating to the Stack, especially the development
+>   See additional documentation relating to the backend on ReadTheDocs at
-    process and deployment mechanism on ReadTheDocs at https://fragalysis-backend.readthedocs.io/en/latest/index.html
+    https://fragalysis-backend.readthedocs.io/en/latest/index.html

 ## Background